3 Myths About Alcohol & Bariatric Surgery

 Myth #1: Alcoholism is a side effect of bariatric and weight loss surgeries

-It is true that after bariatric surgery, you will be more sensitive to the effects of alcohol.
+It is true that after bariatric surgery in NJ, you will be more sensitive to the effects of alcohol.
 Your body is swiftly losing weight, so it will naturally process alcohol differently than it did before.
 It is typically advised during this period of rapid weight loss to avoid alcohol until your weight stabilizes.

 Only a “small percentage” of bariatric surgery patients have issues with alcohol consumption after surgery, according to the American Society for Metabolic and Bariatric Surgery.
 Most of the individuals who abuse alcohol after their surgery have had issues with alcohol abuse at some point before the procedure.